youssef-mansor/TheAgentCompany/workspaces/tasks/ieee-754-fpu-general/task.md

   - Division (011)
   - Int-to-Float (100)
   - Float-to-Int (101)
-- Full exception handling
+- Exception handling
 - Pipelined architecture for high throughput

-Place the implemented FPU into `/workspace/fpu.v`
+Place the top module of the implemented FPU into `/workspace/fpu.v`

 ## Step 2: Create a Self-Checking Testbench
 - Develop a comprehensive testbench for the FPU that covers all operations and cases.